celogeek/go-comic-converter/README.md

 Explanation:
 - `-profile SR`: standard resolution (fast conversion from Amazon as images do not need to be resized)
 - `-quality 90`: JPEG output quality of images
-- `-autocontrast`: automatically improve contrast
 - `-manga`: manga mode, read right to left
 - `-limitmb 200`: size limit to 200MB allowing upload from SendToKindle website
-- `-strip`: remove first level if alone on TOC, as often comics include a main directory with the title
-- `aspect-ratio`: ensure aspect ratio is 1:1.6, best for kindle devices.
+- `-aspect-ratio`: ensure aspect ratio is 1:1.6, best for kindle devices.
 # Help

 ```